bixlermike/bixlermike/README.md

 ### Hi there 👋

-This is my 17th year of teaching alongside my government work.
+This is my 17th year of teaching at MATES alongside my 22 years of government work as a lead data scientist.

 This account is for my Data Analysis and Visualization with Python, Data Science, and Senior Capstone projects at MATES.
 Please share your accounts with me.